-SCAS has for the fifth year running achieved the disability symbol awarded by Jobcentre Plus to employers who show their commitment to employing disabled people.
-It demonstrates to disabled people which employers will be positive about their abilities.
+SCAS is a member of the Disability Confident Scheme as an employer who is committed to employing disabled people.
+The scheme demonstrates to disabled people which employers will be positive about their abilities.

-In achieving the disability symbol status SCAS has demonstrated that it will:
+In achieving membership of the scheme SCAS has demonstrated that it will:

 - interview all disabled applicants who meet the minimum criteria for a job vacancy and consider them on their abilities

 - ensure that there is a mechanism in place to discuss, at any time but at least once a year, with disabled employees, what both parties can do to make sure disabled employees can develop and use their abilities